What Are Rate Limits?

 What Happens When You Hit the Limit?

-If you exceed your rate limit, the API will return a 429 Too Many Requests error:
+If you exceed your rate limit, the API returns a 429 Too Many Requests error.
+Stop sending requests and wait for the reset time.

 Response Body: